MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/information-lingering-objects.md

 - [Introducing Lingering Object Liquidator v2](https://techcommunity.microsoft.com/t5/ask-the-directory-services-team/introducing-lingering-object-liquidator-v2/ba-p/400475)
 - [Description of the Lingering Object Liquidator tool](/troubleshoot/windows-server/active-directory/lingering-object-liquidator-tool)

-### Method 2: Removing lingering objects by using repadmin
+### Method 2: Removing lingering objects by using the Repadmin tool

-In some cases where you can't use LoLv2, you can use *Repadmin.exe*.
+If you can't use LoLv2, you can use *Repadmin.exe*.
 For more information, see [Steps to use Repadmin to remove lingering objects](/troubleshoot/windows-server/active-directory/active-directory-replication-event-id-1388-1988).

 ## Preventing lingering objects

-Select one of the following four methods to prevent lingering objects.
+To prevent lingering objects in your forest, use one of the following four methods.

 ### Method 1: Enable the Strict Replication Consistency registry entry

-You can enable the Strict Replication Consistency registry entry so that suspect objects are quarantined.
+You can enable the `Strict Replication Consistency` registry entry so that suspect objects are quarantined.
 Then, administrations can remove these objects before they spread throughout the forest.

 If a writable lingering object is located in your environment, and an attempt is made to update the object, the value in the Strict Replication Consistency registry entry determines whether replication proceeds or is stopped.
 The Strict Replication Consistency registry entry is located in the following registry subkey: